-Savings bonds are a type of bond, or debt security, issued by the U.S. government.
-Unlike typical bonds that pay interest regularly, a savings bond is a “zero coupon” bond, meaning that it pays interest only when it is redeemed by the owner.
-The bond is non-transferrable, so you can’t sell it to another saver, another feature that distinguishes it from more typical bonds.
+Savings bonds are a type of debt security issued by the U.S. government.
+Unlike typical bonds that pay interest regularly, a savings bond is a zero-coupon bond, meaning it pays interest only when it is redeemed by the owner.
+The bond is also nontransferrable, so it can’t be sold to someone else, which distinguishes it from more typical bonds.

 Savings bonds FAQ

 What is a savings bond?

 Savings bonds are an easy way for individuals to loan money directly to the government and receive a return on their investment.